-Community Property With Right of Survivorship vs Joint Tenancy
+Community Property With Right of Survivorship vs. Joint Tenancy

 By Jamie Cattanach.
-August 11, 2023 · 7 minute read
+August 13, 2025 · 9 minute read

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

-Community Property With Right of Survivorship vs Joint Tenancy
+Community Property With Right of Survivorship vs. Joint Tenancy

 Buying a house with your partner?
 You’ll need to make many decisions during the process — like figuring out who gets to use that sweet spare room as a home office or what your landscaping will look like.
 But one of the most important choices is how the two of you hold the title of the house.
 It might sound like a no-brainer, but there are actually a few different legal ownership designations to know and understand.

 Both joint tenancy and community property with right of survivorship are ownership structures that can be used by partners buying a home together.
 But community property with right of survivorship is specifically reserved for married couples, and is only available in certain states.
-Community property with right of survivorship offers certain tax benefits in the event that one spouse dies before the other, but both of these ownership structures confer joint ownership over the property to both people whose names are on the title.
+Community property with right of survivorship offers certain tax benefits in the event that one spouse dies before the other, but both of these ownership structures confer joint ownership of the property to both people whose names are on the title.

 Let’s take a closer look.